Advertising Spillovers in Mobile Apps: Evidence from Ad Shutoffs and Store Rankings: Empirical Strategy and Model Specifications

-We purposefully limited ourselves to the simpler RD specifications since the more complex specifications run the risk of overfitting.
-Overfitting can be especially problematic since the decrease in spending, while rather drastic, is still not perfectly sharp, thus extending the discontinuity across multiple days.
-As such, higher-order polynomial terms, if used, would more likely capture the underlying shift in spending, rather than the true nonlinearity required for an event study.
+We purposefully limited ourselves to the simpler event study specifications since the more complex specifications run the risk of overfitting.
+Overfitting can be especially problematic since the decrease in spending, while rather drastic, is still not perfectly sharp, thus extending the outcome shift across multiple days.
+As such, higher-order polynomial terms, if used, would more likely capture the underlying shift in spending, rather than the true nonlinearity of interest.
 For instance, as seen in Figure \ref{fig_spend_zoomed}, the two series corresponding to App3 already attained a much lower level of spend 3 days before the cutoff compared to the other apps.
 Though this is the most prominent example, many other apps already had declining ad spend in the days before $c$.
-Furthermore, there is a risk of persistence effects: installing an app today due to an ad exposure yesterday or the day before.
-While such effects will eventually decay, this will also have a similar effect of extending the discontinuity.
+Furthermore, persistence effects are a concern: a consumer may install an app today due to ad exposure yesterday or the day before.
+While such effects will eventually decay, they will also extend the outcome shift across multiple days.